Independence Air: Decline

 After its emergence as an independent brand name, Independence Air became known for offering very low airfares: as little as $29 one-way to Florida from Washington Dulles International Airport.
 However, the company never overcame a series of financial problems during its transition, and its decline started only six months after its launch.

 In February 2005, one of its aircraft was repossessed after the company missed a lease payment, after trying and failing to restructure the lease.
 Later that year, three more aircraft were sold or repossessed and in November 2005, FLYi, Inc., their parent company, declared bankruptcy.
 The company cited rising costs in the airline industry as the reason its low-cost strategy did not succeed.

-In the intervening months between FLY I's declaration of bankruptcy and Independence Air's cessation of operations, a number of airlines expressed an interest in acquiring the airline's assets including: Mesa Air Group, United Airlines and Richard Branson.
+In the intervening months between FLYi's declaration of bankruptcy and Independence Air's cessation of operations, a number of airlines expressed an interest in acquiring the airline's assets including: Mesa Air Group, United Airlines and Richard Branson.